jimf/retriable-promise/README.md

 [promise-retry](https://www.npmjs.com/package/promise-retry) has hundreds of thousands of downloads.
 Why not use one of those?
 Well, for me, I wanted something more lightweight.
 In my experience, the retry logic I typically add is finite and well understood.
-Most often, it's retry up to three times, with some form of linear or exponential backoff.
+Most often, it's _retry up to three times, with some form of linear or exponential backoff_.
 This doesn't require any sort of algorithms to work out how and when the retries should be invoked.
 With such a small number, it's trivial to figure out how long to wait and list out the delays manually.
 This concept is simple, but deceivingly capable, as you have